Get Help Today(855) 593-1695

 Group health insurance is a type of commercial health insurance, usually provided to employees by their employers or to members of an association.
 56% of non-elderly people get their healthcare through group health insurance provided by employers.

-Affordable Care Act and the Health Insurance Marketplace
+Affordable Care Act And The Health Insurance Marketplace

 Prior to 2008, health insurance providers were not required to cover mental health or substance abuse treatment.
-This left millions of Americans without the requisite coverage to receive drug or alcohol intervention.
-Starting with the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 and continuing through 2010 with the Affordable Care Act (ACA), government-funded, private, and group health insurers are required to give the same level of treatment benefits for disorders like Heroin addiction or alcoholism as they do for conditions like Diabetes or Leukemia.
+This left millions of Americans without the requisite coverage to receive drug or alcohol treatment.
+Starting with the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 and continuing through 2010 with the Affordable Care Act (ACA), government-funded, private, and group health insurers are required to give the same level of treatment benefits for disorders like drug addiction or alcoholism as they do for conditions like Diabetes or Leukemia.

 - Emergency services